abel-research/OpenLimb/README.md

 How to acknowledge
 ------------------

-OpenLimb has been submitted for publication at the 2023 International Society for Prosthetics & Orthotics World Congress, for which the abstract is likely to be included in the journal Prosthetics & Orthotics International.
-Please check back here in time, for a doi and full reference for you to cite if you use the dataset.
+OpenLimb has been accepted for presentation at the 2023 International Society for Prosthetics & Orthotics World Congress, for which the abstract is published in a special issue of the journal Prosthetics & Orthotics International, available at https://doi.org/10.1097/pxr.0000000000000240.

 Please cite as:
 F.E.
 Sunderland, J.L.
 Bramley, R.M.A.
 Al-Dirini, J.W.
 Steer, P.R.
 Worsley & A.S.
 Dickinson (2023), OpenLimb: an Open Source Transtibial Residual Limb Model for Simulation and Design [https://github.com/abel-research/openlimb](https://github.com/abel-research/OpenLimb).